 |Student Occupational Therapy Assistants (SOTA)||

-SOTA promotes occupational therapy awareness and fosters health & wellness of our fellow students.
-Skills are developed through hands on experiences, including: service projects, fundraisers and social activities related to advocacy of occupational services.
+SOTA promotes occupational therapy awareness and fosters the health and wellness of our fellow students.
+Skills are developed through hands-on experiences, including service projects, fundraisers, and social activities related to advocacy of occupational services.